Carolyn Wheater, City Solicitor and Heather Carmichael,

 Rules.

-new Act was due to come into force on 24 February 2025 and would
+The new Act was due to come into force on 24 February 2025

-only apply to new procurements commencing from that date.
-This
+and would only apply to new procurements commencing from that date.

-meant that contracts let prior to that would continue under the
+This meant that contracts let prior to that would continue under

 pre-market enquiries.

-aspect of the new legislation was to simplify the procurement
+An aspect of the new legislation was to simplify the

-process and increase transparency, however this had also made it
+procurement process and increase transparency, however this had

-more labour intensive.
-The requirement for public authorities to
+also made it more labour intensive.
+The requirement for public

-publish 14 notices on a dedicated Government-run platform had been
+authorities to publish 14 notices on a dedicated Government-run

-different stages within the process and continue throughout the
+would apply to different stages within the process and continue

-opportunity to update the Contract Procedure Rules.
-These were also
+the opportunity to update the Contract Procedure Rules.
+These were

 Chart.

-due course for contract managers.
-Training for Members had already
+out in due course for contract managers.
+Training for Members had

-Committee discussed the report and procedure rules in detail and
+The Committee discussed the report and procedure rules in

 questions:

-of the new Act, however contract managers would be trained and
+administration of the new Act, however contract managers would be

-expected to manage their own contracts with support from the
+trained and expected to manage their own contracts with support

-risk when close relationships with contractors were maintained.
+high risk when close relationships with contractors were

 required, it could be permitted with agreement by the